NethServer/docs/administrator-manual/en/backup.rst

 **Configuration backup** contains only system configuration files.
 The purpose of this kind of backup is to quickly restore a machine in case of :ref:`disaster recovery <disaster-recovery-section>`.
 When the machine is functional, a full data restore can be done even if the machine is already in production.

-**Data backup** is enabled by installing the "Backup" module and contains all data such as user's home directories and mails.
-It runs every night and can be full or incremental on a weekly basis.
+**Data backup** is enabled by installing the "Backup" module and, by default, contains all the data stored in the system (user's home directories, shared folders, emails, etc).
+The primary backup runs once a day and can be full or incremental on a weekly basis.
 This backup also contains the archive of the configuration backup.
+More backups can be configured to save different data at different intervals.

 .. _backup_config_rpms:
 .. _backup_config-section: